 Day 1 Of Our Kids Lisbon Holidays Itinerary:

-We had heard a lot about Lisbon's amazing street art, so we went on a scavenger hunt and wandered through the streets for the coolest art we could find.
+While planning for our trip, we heard a LOT about Lisbon's amazing street art, so we went on a scavenger hunt and wandered through the streets for the coolest art we could find.

 It was a great way to explore the city AND immerse the kids in Lisbon culture at the same time!